Surgery at MVMC

 Your Pet’s Anesthetic Experience

-At the MVRC our commitment to your pet’s anesthetic experience is to maintain optimal comfort and safety provided extensive in-depth monitoring to detect and resolve patient individual problems, reduce stress and anxiety from a pet being away from home and in a strange environment, and eliminate pain from injury and surgery.
+At the MVMC our commitment to your pet’s anesthetic experience is to maintain optimal comfort and safety provided extensive in-depth monitoring to detect and resolve patient individual problems, reduce stress and anxiety from a pet being away from home and in a strange environment, and eliminate pain from injury and surgery.
 Anesthesia is a dynamic medical procedure that involves critical support throughout emergency and specialty care at the MVMC.

-Pain Management at MVRC
+Pain Management at MVMC

 In pets as in people, pain has been shown to delay healing, decrease appetite and decrease prognosis.
 Pain management is critical at the MVMC as an integral part of the veterinary oath of relief of animal suffering and pain management is always used to maximize prognosis and recovery.